 Rosolino A. Candela

-Brandon R. Davis is a PhD candidate in the Department of Political Science, University of Alabama Tuscaloosa.
-He has a BS in Psychology from the University of Alabama at Birmingham, an MSW from Alabama A&M University, and an MA in Gender and Race Studies from the University of Alabama.
-His concentrations are American Politics, Public Policy and Political Theory.
-Brandon’s research focuses on identity politics, political violence, and institutions of social control.
+Brandon R. Davis earned his PhD in Political Science from The University of Alabama, Tuscaloosa.
+He also holds an MSW from Alabama A&M University and an MA in Gender and Race Studies from the University of Alabama.
+His research focuses on American Politics, Public Policy and American Political Development.
+Brandon is interested in political behavior, social control, and institutions.

 Gianna Englert earned an M.A. in Liberal Arts from St. John’s College, Annapolis in 2010, and a Ph.D. in Government from Georgetown University in 2016, with a focus in political theory.
 She is interested in questions of political inclusion and exclusion, citizenship, and political membership in the history of political thought.
 She also has research interests in ancient Greek political thought and Athenian democracy.
 Her recent work focuses on the relationship between economic membership and political citizenship in the French liberal tradition and examines liberal responses to the problem of pauperism and “the social question” in the nineteenth century.
 Gianna’s published work is forthcoming in Polity.